 So what can you do?

 First, it’s a good idea to update your form W4.
 Ask to decrease your exemptions claimed.
 This will increase the amount of tax withheld from your paycheck (smaller paycheck), and help ensure that you don’t end up owing taxes on April 15.
 Also, if you are receiving social security benefits, you should check with a tax expert to see how these changes might affect your situation in particular.
 Learn how to find a good preparer for your taxes:

 Second, check with your trucking company to see if they will still offer a company driver pay package with per diem pay.
 The IRS does allow your employer to pay you a tax-free per diem (because it’s considered a reimbursement, not a wage), so you can potentially save on taxes that way.
 Since this change in the law, employers can still offer this pre-tax benefit, but there is a downside for the company.

 Currently an employer can deduct all the wages paid to the driver, but if they set aside an amount and designate as per diem reimbursement they can only claim 80% of that amount as a deduction for their own taxes.
 Employers will receive a small benefit from offering a per diem as it includes no FICA or workman's comp insurance charges on that amount, however, this doesn't totally offset the loss of their previous ability to take the per diem as a full deduction.

 Is that all clear now?
 If not, you aren't alone!
 This is a great time to reach out to your trusted trucker taxes expert and make sure your affairs are in order.

 Special thanks to Tara Thompson for providing great answers to our burning questions!
 Please let us know in the comments if you have follow up questions for Tara and we will do our best to address them in an upcoming blog.

-Speaking of blogs, you should subscribe to our blog by clicking below!
+Speaking of blogs, you should subscribe to our blog or learn more about K & J Trucking below!